Jennifer Jones Clinkscales, MSW, LCSW, DSW

-Jennifer received her Master of Social Work degree and Bachelor of Arts degree in History from the University of Pennsylvania.
+Jennifer received her Doctorate of Clinical Social Work, Master of Social Work, and Bachelor of Arts degrees in History from the University of Pennsylvania.
 She also received her Marriage and Family Therapy Certification from the Council for Relationships and Thomas Jefferson College Medical College in Philadelphia, PA.

 The Science Behind Our Practice